antonbashir/dart-iouring-transport/README.md

 1. Benchmarks and optimization
 2. CI for building library and way to provide it to user modules (currently library included with sources, that is not good)
 3. Demo project
-4. Reactive transport
-5. Media transport
+4. Media transport
-6. SSL
+5. SSL

 # Contribution